Luca di Montezemolo

-Luca Cordero di Montezemolo ([ˈluːka korˈdɛːro di ˌmontedˈdzɛːmolo, -dˈdzeːm-]; born 31 August 1947) is an Italian businessman, former Chairman of Ferrari, and formerly Chairman of Fiat S.p.A. and President of Confindustria and FIEG.
-He comes from an aristocratic family from the region of Piedmont in Italy.
-He graduated with a degree in law from La Sapienza University in 1971.
-Afterward, he studied for a master's degree in international commercial law at Columbia University.
+Luca Cordero di Montezemolo ([ˈluːka korˈdɛːro di ˌmontedˈdzɛːmolo, -dˈdzeːm-]; born 31 August 1947) is an Italian businessman and motorsport executive who is best known as the former chairman of Ferrari, Fiat S.p.A., Confindustria and Alitalia.

+Montezemolo descends from an aristocratic family from the region of Piedmont in Italy.
 He is one of the founders and former president of NTV, an Italian company which is Europe's first private open access operator of 300 km/h (186 mph) high-speed trains.

 In 2009, Montezemolo founded Future Italy, a free market think tank that joined Civic Choice in the 2013 Italian parliamentary election.

-Biography
+On 28 June 2025, he was reported to have been appointed as a director of McLaren Group Holdings Ltd.

 Ancestry and family background

-Born in Bologna, Italy, he is the youngest son of Massimo Cordero dei Marchesi di Montezemolo (1920–2009), a Piedmontese aristocrat whose family served the Royal House of Savoy for generations, and Clotilde Neri (1922–2017), niece of famed Italian surgeon Vincenzo Neri.
+Luca di Montezemolo was born in Bologna, Italy, the youngest son of Massimo Cordero dei Marchesi di Montezemolo (1920–2009), a Piedmontese aristocrat whose family served the Royal House of Savoy for generations, and Clotilde Neri (1922–2017), niece of famed Italian surgeon Vincenzo Neri.
 His uncle, Admiral Giorgio Cordero dei Marchesi di Montezemolo (1918–1986) was a commander in the Regia Marina in World War II.
 His grandfather, Mario (1888–1960) and great-grandfather Carlo (1858–1943) were both Generals in the Italian Army.
 He is also a relation to Andrea Cordero Lanza di Montezemolo (his father Massimo and Andrea were cousins), who became a cardinal in 2006 and whose father, colonel Giuseppe Cordero di Montezemolo, was killed by the Nazi occupation troops during the massacre of the Fosse Ardeatine in Rome in 1944.
 His surname is actually "Cordero di Montezemolo" and the correct usage is either the full surname or just Montezemolo (omitting the "di"); Marchesi is a noble title.

+Early life and education

+Montezemolo graduated with a degree in law from La Sapienza University in 1971.
+Afterwards, he studied for a master's degree in international commercial law at Columbia University.